MeowCeline00/G5-Calorie-Tracker/README.md

 # G5 Calorie Tracker

 ## Developed by

 - BCIT D3 COMP 2170 Set H
 - Congling
-- Kiana
+- Zalida
 - Jillian
-- Zalida
 - Trevor
+- Kiana

 ## How to open locally

-- open this file with your live server locally should be fine
+- Open this file locally with your live server.
+Which is located at the bottom right of VSCode application.